randomairborne/speederboard/README.md

 A game leaderboard website.

-If you're looking to contribute, you might want to have a look at TEMPLATES.md or in a file in ./public
+If you're looking to contribute, you might want to have a look at TEMPLATES.md or in a file in ./public contributions would be greatly appreciated, especially with CSS and HTML.
+Please contact me if you're interested in helping.

 suggested dev command: